What do you do when you find your husband’s secrets – the ugly truth – on his laptop computer, phone, or Facebook page? Here’s one reader’s dilemma…

 When You Find the Truth on Your Husband’s Computer

 Every couple is different, and every partner needs to be approached in a way that suits his or her personality.
 These aren’t necessarily “one size fits all” tips, but they may help you figure out what to do if you’re in the same boat.

-Show him the website – confront him with the truth
+Show him the website – confront him

 Sometimes we ignore the truth because it’s too painful.
 It can be easier and less heartbreaking to pretend that our lives haven’t changed dramatically, so we bury our heads in the sand.
 Instead of going directly to the source (our husbands), we turn to our friends, the internet, food, alcohol, or shopping.